vippsas/vipps-invoice-api/vipps-invoice-api.md

 Each invoice document has one or more MIME types.
-This means that [`GET:/invoices/{invoiceId}/attachments/{attachmentId}`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/get_invoices__invoiceId__attachments__attachmentId_) must include the
-`mimeType` query parameter that specifies the mime type to retrieve, i.e. document file type.
-The mime type is available to the IPP when listing all the documents, so it is not necessary to guess.
+This means that [`GET:/invoices/{invoiceId}/attachments/{attachmentId}`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/get_invoices__invoiceId__attachments__attachmentId_) must include the `mimeType` query parameter that specifies the mime type to retrieve, i.e. document file type.
+The MIME type is available to the IPP when listing all the documents, so it is not necessary to guess.

 PDF is a commonly used MIME type, which can be displayed in most contexts.

+There is currently no limitation to the length of the URL.

 ## Validating the JWT and the request